aiven/aiven-docs/docs/products/flink/howto/ext-pg-cdc-jdbc-connector.md

 1. Go to the **Aiven for Apache Flink** service page and click **Application** in the sidebar.
-1. Click **Create new application**, enter a name your application, and click **Create application**.
+1. Click **Create new application**, enter a name for your application, and click **Create application**.

    :::note
-    If modifying an existing application, create a new version for source or s ink table changes.
+    If modifying an existing Flink application, create a new version of the application for changes to source or sink tables.
    :::

 1. Click **Create first version** to create the first version of your application.